TimKam/fantastic-arg-tools/README.md

 The survey webpage is available at [https://people.cs.umu.se/~tkampik/argtools/](https://people.cs.umu.se/~tkampik/argtools/).

+## Adding a New Tool
-If you would like to add a new tool or library, fork the repository, add a new YAML file to [./tools], and open a pull requests.
+If you would like to add a new tool or library, fork the repository, add a new YAML file to [./tools](https://github.com/TimKam/fantastic-arg-tools/tree/main/tools), and open a pull requests.
 You can take one of the existing files as a blueprint.
-Alternatively, open an issue with your request.
+Alternatively, open an [issue](https://github.com/TimKam/fantastic-arg-tools/issues) with your request.
 The same applies to changes to the properties of tools that the survey already covers.

-**Cite as:**
+## Cite as

 ```
 @inproceedings{persiani2024fantastic,